Wakefield is a high security prison for men, including men convicted of a sex offence, in West Yorkshire.

 Keep in touch with someone at Wakefield

-There are several ways you can keep in touch with a resident during their time at Wakefield.
+There are several ways you can keep in touch with a prisoner during their time at Wakefield.

 Secure video calls